 This way it is easy to generate these tags from your web URL and keeps your deep linking system simple.
 Note, that if you are new to deep linking, you will also want to set up Deep Link Routing so that your app can interpret the information you embed in your links.

-Once you have hosted deep link data on your site, you or anyone on your team can create a deep link in a few clicks with our marketing link creator.
+Once you have hosted deep link data on your site, you or anyone on your team can create a deep link in a few clicks with our quick link creator.
 Paste in your web URL, add channel and campaign for analytics, and click create link now:

 You will then be taken directly to the Validate & Share step.
 You can see the link that you have created and copy it to clipboard.
 You will also see that deep link data is specified in the validation section, as well as redirects, analytics tags, and OG tags:

 To see the deep link data we have retrieved from your web URL, you can click “Deep link data specified” or the Configure Options tab: